mtatbak/Stat-112-First-Project/README.md

-Overview

-This project analyzes automobile sales data and explores global trends by integrating two datasets: auto-sales and world-data-2023.
-The project focuses on:

-   - Identifying relationships between sales and price.
-   - Analyzing average life expectancy in the top 10 GDP countries.
-   - Exploring car order patterns in European countries over time.
-   - Comparing average tax revenue and total tax rates across European countries.
-   - Understanding order statuses in European countries using heatmaps.

-Datasets

-   - Auto-Sales Dataset: Contains 20 variables, including Order Number, Sales, and Price Each.
-   - World Data 2023 Dataset: Includes 14 variables, such as GDP, Life Expectancy, and Birth Rate.

-Key Features

-   Sales vs. Price Analysis:
-        Used scatter plots to explore relationships between sales and price.
-        Observed a positive linear relationship.

-   Life Expectancy Analysis:
-        Analyzed life expectancy in top GDP countries using a color-coded map.
-        Observed variations between countries, with Japan having the highest average life expectancy.

-   European Car Orders Over Time:
-        Used a slope chart to analyze rankings and patterns of car orders across European countries.

-   Tax Analysis:
-        Visualized average tax revenue and tax rates in Europe using dual-axis charts.

-   Order Status Analysis:
-        Heatmap visualization to analyze order statuses (Shipped, Cancelled, Resolved, etc.) by year for European countries.

-Visualization Tools

-  Tableau: Used for data visualization and dashboard creation.
-  Excel: Data cleaning and preprocessing.
+# Automobile Sales and Global Trends Analysis

+This project analyzes **automobile sales data** and explores **global trends** by integrating two datasets: `auto-sales` and `world-data-2023`.
+The project focuses on various aspects, including sales trends, life expectancy, tax analysis, and car order patterns across European countries.

+---

+## 🧑‍💼 Key Focus Areas

+- **Sales vs. Price Analysis**: Identifying relationships between sales and price.
+- **Life Expectancy Analysis**: Analyzing life expectancy in the top 10 GDP countries.
+- **European Car Orders Over Time**: Exploring car order patterns in European countries over time.
+- **Tax Analysis**: Comparing average tax revenue and total tax rates across European countries.
+- **Order Status Analysis**: Understanding order statuses in European countries using heatmaps.

+---

+## 📊 Datasets

+1. **Auto-Sales Dataset**
+   - Contains 20 variables, including **Order Number**, **Sales**, and **Price Each**.

+2. **World Data 2023 Dataset**
+   - Includes 14 variables such as **GDP**, **Life Expectancy**, and **Birth Rate**.

+---

+## 🔑 Key Features

+### 1. **Sales vs. Price Analysis**
+   - Used **scatter plots** to explore relationships between sales and price.
+   - Observed a **positive linear relationship** between sales and price.

+### 2. **Life Expectancy Analysis**
+   - Analyzed **life expectancy** in top GDP countries using a **color-coded map**.
+   - Observed variations, with **Japan** having the highest average life expectancy.

+### 3. **European Car Orders Over Time**
+   - Used **slope charts** to analyze rankings and patterns of car orders across European countries over time.

+### 4. **Tax Analysis**
+   - Visualized **average tax revenue** and **tax rates** in Europe using **dual-axis charts** for better comparison.

+### 5. **Order Status Analysis**
+   - Created **heatmap visualizations** to analyze order statuses (e.g., Shipped, Cancelled, Resolved) by year for European countries.

+---

+## 🛠 Visualization Tools

+- **Tableau**: Used for data visualization and dashboard creation.
+- **Excel**: Used for data cleaning and preprocessing.

+---

+## 📈 Results & Insights

+- **Sales vs. Price**: Positive correlation observed between sales and price, indicating that higher-priced cars tend to have better sales.
+- **Life Expectancy**: Significant variations in life expectancy were observed across countries, with Japan showing the highest.
+- **European Car Orders**: Car order trends fluctuated significantly over the years, influenced by various socio-economic factors.
+- **Tax Analysis**: High correlation between tax rates and revenue across European countries, revealing patterns of tax policy impacts.
+- **Order Status**: The heatmap showed the frequency of various order statuses over time, with clear peaks in resolved and shipped statuses.

+---

+## 🔗 Conclusion

+This project provides valuable insights into the automotive industry and global trends by integrating sales data with world statistics.
+The visualizations highlight key patterns and relationships that can help in understanding economic impacts and market dynamics.

+---